 All classes must be taken on the letter-grade basis.
-The student must earn a grade of at least C- in these courses.
+The student must earn a combined grade point average of at least 2.00 in these courses.

 Finance majors who select the Energy Finance, Law and Science track cannot pursue the Energy Management Minor; however, they may select any other finance track to complete the Energy Management Minor.